massdriver-cloud/terraform-provider-jq/README.md

 # Terraform Provider for jq

-This plugin brings the power of [jq](https://stedolan.github.io/jq/) to HCL, allowing you to parse and extract complex data from JSON or even HCL objects.
+This plugin brings the power of [jq](https://stedolan.github.io/jq/) to Terraform, allowing you to parse and extract complex data from JSON or even HCL objects.

 ## Usage